 You know Christmas is on its way when Hyde Park is transformed into a Winter Wonderland.
 From its Magical Ice Kingdom and Zippos Circus acts, to its huge expanse of Christmas markets and the big observation wheel dominating the sky, Winter Wonderland offers it all and is great fun for the whole family.
 We took Monkey here last year and we purposely chose to go early, which was a good move as the crowds do get heavy.
 There is a lot on offer, and plenty of suitable fairground rides to entertain little ones.
 It’s free to enter, but tokens have to be purchased for the rides and main attractions.

-Winter Wonderland Hyde Park, W2 2UH Until 1 January 2017; Entrance free, but some some activities and attractions do charge
+Winter Wonderland Hyde Park, W2 2UH Until 1 January 2017; Entrance free, but some activities and attractions do charge

 Winterville at Victoria Park

 Nestled in the heart of East London is a huge festival which offers horse-drawn carriage rides, an ice rink, roller disco and lots of festive treats – and entrance is free!
 Once the sun goes down Winterville is a magnet for all the young, trendy crowds looking for a good time but have no fear, there is plenty for the whole family to enjoy during daylight hours.
-Not only is there a dedicated Kids’ Corner, which includes a daily pantomime and a House of Fairy Tales, there are fantastic rides at the fairground, or why not watch in awe at The Wall of Death?
+Not only is there a dedicated Kids’ Corner, which includes a daily pantomime and a House of Fairy Tales, but there are also fantastic rides at the fairground, or why not watch in awe at The Wall of Death?

 Winterville Victoria Park, Until 23 December 2016; Entrance is free, but some activities and events do charge